 Create Emergency Communications Plan

+An important part of emergency preparedness for seniors is creating a communications plan.
 Choose at least two people who will check on you during a disaster and decide how you will communicate with each other.
 Remember that phone and internet services may not be available in a disaster situation.
 Come up with an alternative plan in this scenario.
 Make sure you have a copy of current phone numbers for people you need to contact in an emergency and update it regularly.
 Keep a copy of this list in an accessible location within your home, as well as in your purse or wallet.
 You might also consider giving a copy to a trusted neighbor who can reach out to your emergency contacts if you are unable to do so.